andrumahardi/developer-challenge/README.md

 We want to develop small web app that allow user to login or register.
 The site will have a simple catalog management feature, which comprise of a category and product that assigned to the category.
+Category need to have at least title, image, parent category.
+Product need to have title, image, category, price Also a simple banner management.
+A banner need to have at least a title, an image and a link.

 ### Frontend Application